Guide

 Long-term data None Yes Yes

-Recommendation: Printable tracker for the first 30 days (prevents phone access in the morning).
-Transition to a digital tracker if you want reminder support and long-term data analysis after habits are established.
+Recommendation: Printable tracker for the first 30 days to prevent phone access in the morning.
+Transition to digital after habits are established.

 FAQ

-How early should I wake up for a morning routine?
+How early should I wake up?
 Early enough to complete your routine before your first commitment, late enough to get 7.5-8 hours of sleep.
-For most people, a wake time of 6:00-7:30 AM supports both adequate sleep and a meaningful morning routine.
-Do not sacrifice sleep quality for routine length — an underpowered morning from insufficient sleep defeats the purpose.
+Don't sacrifice sleep quality for routine length.

 Do I need a morning routine on weekends?
-A shorter version of your weekday routine on weekends prevents the "social jetlag" caused by sleeping significantly later on weekends.
-Social jetlag (weekend wake times 2+ hours later than weekdays) disrupts circadian rhythms and makes Monday mornings feel disproportionately difficult.
+A shorter version prevents social jetlag.
+Weekend wake times 2+ hours later than weekdays disrupt circadian rhythms.

 Sources

 • Baumeister RF et al. (1998).
-"Ego depletion: Is the active self a limited resource?"
+"Ego depletion."
 Journal of Personality and Social Psychology.

 • Duhigg C (2012).
 The Power of Habit.
 Random House.